-There are no special requirements to comply with for creating a company in Monaco.
-Nevertheless, in some cases authorization may be required from the local authorities to form a company depending on its purported activities and corporate structure.
+There are no special requirements for creating a company in Monaco.
+Nevertheless, in some cases, local authorities may require authorisation to form a company depending on its purported activities and corporate structure.

-The most common types of companies in Monaco are SA (a company limited by shares) and SARL (limited liability company).
+Monaco’s most common types of companies are SA (a company limited by shares) and SARL (limited liability company).
 It is also possible to set up an SCS (limited partnership), SCA (partnership limited by shares), SNC (general partnership), or non-trading company.
 Holding companies, fiduciary entities, commercial agents and administrative offices may also be opened.

 Share capital is generally required to open a company in Monaco.
 Opening an SA requires €150,000.
 To open a SARL, only €15,000 is required.

 A multi-currency corporate bank account will be opened, with online web access, a Visa or MasterCard debit card, and all other standard payment methods.

 The company’s shareholders may be of any nationality.
 A holding company may also hold the company.